Jerusalem Biblical Zoo: Romema (1950–1991)

-As part of the Israel-Jordan Armistice Agreements of 1949, access to Mount Scopus was restricted.
-The United Nations helped the zoo relocate to a 15 hectare lot in Givat Komuna, adjacent to the present-day neighborhoods of Romema and Ezrat Torah.
+As part of the Israel–Jordan Armistice Agreements of 1949, access to Mount Scopus was restricted.
+The United Nations helped the zoo relocate to a 15 hectare lot in Givat Komuna, adjacent to the present-day neighborhoods of Romema.
 According to Shulov, when the zoo arrived in Romema, only two wolves, one hyena, one lion and one leopard were left.

 The zoo remained in Romema from 1950 to 1991, becoming a beloved Jerusalem institution.
 About 30 percent of its attendance came from Haredi families from northern Jerusalem and Muslim families from East Jerusalem—two population groups that normally do not participate in the city's cultural offerings.
 The zoo grew to 28 acre and more than 200 species, including most of the 130 animals mentioned in the Bible.
 Thanks to its breeding program, 11 species that had disappeared from Israel were reintroduced into nature reserves around the country, including the Syrian brown bear, the addax, and two types of fallow deer.
 Through gifts, trades with other zoos, and its success at breeding, the zoo's collection exceeded 500 animals by 1967.
 During the Six-Day War, however, 110 animals were killed by shrapnel and stray bullets.

 The zoo was administered by a nonprofit corporation with representatives from Hebrew University, the Jerusalem Municipality, and the Israeli Ministries of Tourism and Education.
 From a financial standpoint, however, the zoo had little money.
 Shulov, who retired as director in 1983, often served as director without pay.
 The zoo was also considered inferior to the zoos of Tel Aviv and Haifa.

 Jerusalem mayor Teddy Kollek, who took office in 1965, became one of the zoo's main supporters and fundraisers through his Jerusalem Foundation.
 Kollek promoted the idea of moving the zoo to a larger location and upgrading it to a state-of-the-art institution, as well as a tourist site that would appeal to secular and religious Jewish families and Arab families alike.
 Around 1990, under the auspices of the Jerusalem Foundation, the Tisch family of New York agreed to pay $5 million toward the $30 million cost of the project.
 Another $10 million was raised through sale of the lot in Romema, which was converted to housing.
 The Jerusalem municipality, the Israel Ministry of Tourism, the Jerusalem Foundation, and private sponsors also contributed.

 Malha (1993–present)

 The zoo closed its site in Romema in 1991 and reopened in the Malha valley, 7 km southwest of the city center, in 1993.
+In 2025, the head of the zoo's carnivores unit died after being mauled by a tiger that had escaped from its enclosure during a visitors tour.